25 Free Things for Kids to Do in NYC on Winter Holiday Break

 9. Walk beneath a dazzling canopy of glowing lanterns—and make a holiday wish—at Brookfield Place's Luminaries exhibit.

 10. Check out NYC's most popular cultural institutions during free admission hours.
-Try the New York Hall of Science's hands-on Remake the Holidays program for FREE by arriving on Friday, December 28 from 2pm to 5pm.
+Try the New York Hall of Science's hands-on Remake the Holidays during free admission hours on Friday, December 27 from 2-5pm.
+Learn how to reuse and repurpose leftover holiday materials to create items such as stuffed toys, festive paper garland, gift tags, and more.

-Meet the Grinch at the Bloomingdale's holiday window display.
+Gaze at the Saks holiday window display.
 Photo by Jody Mercier

 Hands-on interactive learning exhibits are just part of the fun at the Children's Library Discovery Center in Queens.
 Photo by Michael Moran/Otto Archive, LLC